-Our priorities in the coming financial year also include upgrading wastewater management.
-Notably, the Kinoya Wastewater Treatment Facility is currently overloaded at 200 percent of its treatment capacity on a daily basis.

-In response to this pressing challenge, we are partnering with the ADB on a \$300 million Healthy Oceans and Water Security improvement project for over a five-year period.
-This initiative aims to double the capacity of the Kinoya Wastewater Treatment Facility to 36,000 cubic meters per day and reduce the volume of effluent discharged into the sea.

-Mr. Speaker, the ADB, as part of this project, is also providing a \$10 million grant for the establishment of a Water Sector Academy.
-This facility will be a regional training centre and help train much needed scarce skills in the sector.

-We will continue with the provision of free water for households with income of \$30,000 and below.
+- 170. Our priorities in the coming financial year also include upgrading wastewater management.
+Notably, the Kinoya Wastewater Treatment Facility is currently overloaded at 200 percent of its treatment capacity on a daily basis. - 171.
+In response to this pressing challenge, we are partnering with the ADB on a \$300 million Healthy Oceans and Water Security improvement project for over a 5 year period.
+This initiative aims to double the capacity of the Kinoya Wastewater Treatment Facility to 36,000 cubic meters per day and reduce the volume of effluent discharged into the sea. - 172.
+Mr. Speaker, the ADB, as part of this project is also providing a \$10 million grant for the establishment of a Water Sector Academy.
+This facility will be a regional training center and help train much needed scarce skills in the sector. - 173.
+We will continue with the provision of free water for household with income of \$30,000 and below.
 Government will also provide electricity subsidies to low-income families and schools with a budget of \$9.5 million.
 This scheme will benefit 60,000 households and 1,039 schools across the country.

-On Land Transport Authority (LTA), it will get an increased budget of \$42 million, reflecting the Government's strong commitment to improving transport service delivery and road safety.
-The additional funds will allow LTA to support critical investments in the implementation of digital transformation, safety enforcement and decentralised service delivery across the country.
+Land Transport Authority

+174. Mr. Speaker Sir, an increased budget of \$42 million is provided to the Land Transport Authority reflecting the Government's strong commitment to improving transport service delivery and road safety.
+The additional funds will allow LTA to support critical investments in implementation of digital transformation, safety enforcement, and decentralised service delivery across the country.

-Key capital projects of LTA include an Integrated IT System, Labasa Restoration Project to establish modern service, weighbridge expansion in Sigatoka, a new Nakasi Express Office to reduce waiting times, the deployment of speed and surveillance cameras to support safer roads and modernise vehicle inspection systems.
+175. Key capital projects of LTA include an Integrated IT System, Labasa Restoration project to establish modern service, weighbridge expansion in Sigatoka, a new Nakasi Express Office to reduce waiting times, and the deployment of speed and surveillance cameras to support safer roads, and modernise vehicle inspection systems.
 In addition, LTA will implement a number of measures to improve road safety including increasing the fines.

-On Rural and Maritime Development, Mr. Speaker Sir, we need to lift development in our rural and maritime region.
-The Ministry of Rural and Maritime Development is provided an increased budget of \$39 million to prioritise provision of basic infrastructure such as access to proper drinking water, community access roads, footpaths and bridges, rural housing and other community development projects.
-These seemingly small interventions, such as building a simple footbridge or upgrading a local road, have an outsized impact on daily life, from helping children get to school safely, to ensuring timely access to markets and healthcare.

-Furthermore, recognising the growing threat of climate induced coastal erosion, the Government has allocated \$1.3 million for coastal protection works in Nasilai Village, Nakelo, Tailevu and in Kadavu.
-These works are essential for safeguarding homes, infrastructure and livelihoods in vulnerable low-lying communities, which are increasingly affected by rising sea levels and extreme weather events.
+Rural and Maritime Development

+- 176. Mr. Speaker Sir, we need to lift development in our rural and maritime region.
+The Ministry of Rural and Maritime Development is provided an increased budget of \$39 million to prioritize provision of basic infrastructure such as access to proper drinking water, community access roads, footpaths & bridges, sanitation, rural housing and other community development projects. - 177.
+These seemingly small interventions-such as building a simple footbridge or upgrading a local road-have an outsized impact on daily life, from helping children get to school safely to ensuring timely access to markets and healthcare. - 178.
+Furthermore, recognising the growing threat of climateinduced coastal erosion, the Government has allocated \$1.3 million for coastal protection works in Nasilai Village, Nakelo, in Tailevu and Kadavu.
+These works are essential for safeguarding homes, infrastructure, and livelihoods in vulnerable low-lying communities, which are increasingly affected by rising sea levels and extreme weather events.

-For improving access to rural water, we are providing \$10 million under the WAF and \$6.5 million for development of boreholes across the country.
+179. Mr. Speaker Sir, for improving access to rural water we are providing \$10 million under the Water Authority of Fiji and \$6.5 million for development of boreholes across the country.
 All rural areas where main piped water is not available, will have access to borehole facilities to provide clean drinking water and sanitation.